-Pre- Mitigation Risk Risk category Risk description Likelihood Consequence Risk Rating Mitigation actions Lead organisn. for action Residual Risk Rating Risk type Static or Dynamic Environment Extended periods of high demand could lead to system or delivery shortfalls which reduce access for environmental water deliveries, resulting in failure to complete planned actions.
+Pre- Mitigation Risk Risk category Risk description Likelihood Conseduence Risk Rating Mitigation actions Lead organisn. for action Residual Risk Rating Risk type Static or Dynamic Environment Extended periods of high demand could lead to system or delivery shortfalls which reduce access for environmental water deliveries, resulting in failure to complete planned actions.
 Possible Minor Low Planned deliveries can be interrupted and rescheduled with minimal impact on outcomes Weir pool manipulations may be curtailed in high demands periods Consult MCMA to prioritise watering actions that will have outcomes severely affected if delivery is interrupted and liaise with DEECA and MDBA to plan avoidance of interruptions MCMA MDBA VEWH Low Static Environment Maintenance activities by the storage operator or constructing authority affect the ability to deliver water to sites.
 Possible Minor Low Monitor maintenance activities and schedules to identify possible issues and reschedule deliveries actions if required to minimise any disruption.
 Provision of early advice of planned maintenance actions.
 Ensure consultation with storage operator on watering plan development MCMA Storage Operator MCMA Low Static

 Reputational Access routes into public park areas may be inundated by delivery of environmental water, leading to potential impacts on recreational opportunities for park users.
 Possible Minor Low Watering proposals to identify potential impacts (e.g. flooding footprint overlaid with key land roads and recreational assets) and ensure proposed watering plans are communicated to land mgrs.
 Land Managers implement the required management activities prior to and during environmental watering events.
-This includes: identification of impacted assets preparation of resources required (e.g. signage, maintenance of alternative recreational sites) to implement road, walking track and campsite closures and to direct users to alternative recreational opportunities Note that insufficient resources may limit the land manager's ability to implement management activities.
+This includes: MCMA Parks Vic Low Static Business Costs Park visitor vehicles cause damage to tracks, or to other assets in the surrounding landscape, due to off-road activity (by users going off track to avoid floodwaters) during and after environmental watering Likely Moderate Medium Land Managers: • implement management activities to prevent access to flooded roadways (e.g. close roads, communicate planned events, install signage) • repair damage during and after environmental watering events • Consider rationalisation of road networks to remove unwanted access tracks and improve the standard of retained tracks. • Ensure watering operators only access areas when tracks are dry and accessible to minimise damage. • Land managers to advise CMA if access issues arise, to allow adjustments to watering action planning Note that insufficient resources may limit the land manager's ability to implement management activities.
 Increased resources may reduce the likelihood of the risk description occurring.
-MCMA Parks Vic Low Static Business Costs Park visitor vehicles cause damage to tracks, or to other assets in the surrounding landscape, due to off-road activity (by users going off track to avoid floodwaters) during and after environmental watering Likely Moderate Medium Land Managers: implement management activities to prevent access to flooded roadways (e.g. close roads, communicate planned events, install signage) repair damage during and after environmental watering events Consider rationalisation of road networks to remove unwanted access tracks and improve the standard of retained tracks.
-Note that insufficient resources may limit the land manager's ability to implement management activities.
-Increased resources may reduce the likelihood of the risk description occurring.
-Land Manager Low Static Legal Access routes into public park areas may be inundated by delivery of environmental water, leading to potential economic impacts on commercial operators.
+Land Manager MCMA Land Manager Low Static Legal Access routes into public park areas may be inundated by delivery of environmental water, leading to potential economic impacts on commercial operators.
 Possible Minor Low Communication and advice to commercial operators to alert them of environmental watering, via Land Manager as licensing authority.
 MCMA Low Static